Alpine Mounted Archery

 We begin the final stage with someone holding your horse as you shoot at a standstill.
 Next, we'll then move onto the walk.
 Once the horse is trusting and calm and the archer is ready, they walk on their own.
 Finally... the trot.
 Cantering comes later, once we know you and your horse are safe and capable.

-The horse must also be taught lyst or course work.
+The horse must also be taught track or course work.
 This is the defined lane of travel the horse moves in that is outlined by safety ropes.
 We teach the horse how to maintain tempo when the reins are dropped, learn voice commands, and how to stop safely so you can shoot in a safe

 manner.